christophhart/hise_documentation/Tutorial2.md

 Choose **Low file size** and enter a name for the sample map.
 Press OK - and ignore the error message that will popup :)

-Now you should have a .xml file in your `SampleMaps` directory and a monolith file with the extension `ch1` (if you export multi mic samples, they will have the extension `ch2`, ...).
+Now you should have a .xml file in your `SampleMaps` directory and a monolith file with the extension `ch1` in the Samples directory (if you export multi mic samples, they will have the extension `ch2`, ...).
 The file size went down from 12MB to 4MB.

 > If you have multiple sample sets, you can export each one as dedicated sample map and use scripting callbacks to switch between these samples.